Schaumburg Township District Library: Time Capsule

+Artwork

+The Schaumburg Township District Library houses several notable art pieces and installations throughout its facilities, particularly in the Central Library.
+The second floor features a large glass sculpture created by renowned artist Dale Chihuly.
+The second floor also features paintings by Meryl Langsdorf, most known as the designer of the world-renowned Doomsday Clock.
+The library purchased six paintings between 2001 and 2006, cooperating with Langsdorf to refurbish the paintings.
+In April of 2025, the library installed a seventh work by Langsdorf, a triptych of the Hoover Dam, following a donation from the Langsdorf family.
+The piece was installed after an extensive restoration process in collaboration with The Conservation Center in Chicago.

 Local History Digital Archive

 In 2001, the library initiated a Local History Digital Archive.
 The archive is a collection of digitized photographs, videos, and documents relating to Schaumburg Township history.
 To date, over 60,000 items have been posted on the archive and are viewable through either a keyword search or browsing by subject.
-Each item also has its own record which, in many cases, includes any history or commentary on the item being viewed.
+Each item also has its own record, which, in many cases, includes any history or commentary on the item being viewed.
 Items date back to the 1840s, when Schaumburg Township was first surveyed.

 In addition to the digital archive, the library also maintains a blog on the History of Schaumburg Township (HOST).

 Departments

 Being the second largest public library in Illinois, the main branch is broken up into the following departments: